 However this plan was not put into action, due to the extensive findings simply coming too late.
 When they were brought out in the summer of 1990, the SDP were no longer capable of effectively implementing the corresponding changes.

-A few years ago, I made it my task to raise these sunken treasures of experience and build an improved test stand for viscous-couplings based on these old Dissertations.
-After more than two years of intensive work, this idea has now finally become reality.
+A few years ago, I made it my task to raise these sunken treasures of experience and build an improved test stand for viscous-couplings based on these old diploma theses.
+After more than two years of intensive work, this idea finally become reality.

 With this new test stand we can not only simulate various operating states, but also test the viscous-couplings realistically in an oilbath.
 This method allows us to examine the problem of “oilsucking” and finally solve it (30 years delayed).